Black Pepper (Hei Hu Jiao)

 The potassium in black pepper aids digestion and the outer layer of the peppercorns aids the break-down of fat cells.

-The word pepper has been used to mean “spirit” or “energy” in the 1840s.
-Through the early 20th century, the word was shortened to the slang word “pep” to describe a person full of spirit and energy.
+In the 1840’s, the word pepper was used to mean “spirit” or “energy,” and through the early 20th century the word was shortened to the slang word, “pep” to describe a person full of spirit and energy.

 Black pepper was thought to protect against the ‘evil eye’ and wearing a peppercorn was said to free one of envious thoughts.
 Used in spells and charms, black pepper will banish negativity and provide protection.
 Burning black pepper before smudging your home with sage is a powerful combination.
-The black pepper will help remove negative energies and invigorate Qi prior to smudging.
-The soothing and cleansing properties of sage further help clear the air of bacteria, germs, and negative energy.
-Black pepper is also used in voodoo and black-magic.
+The black pepper will help remove negative energies and invigorate Qi prior to smudging with the soothing and cleansing properties of sage.
+Black pepper is also used in voodoo and black magic.

-As an essential oil, black pepper comforts, supports endurance and stamina, and increases flexibility.
+As an essential oil black pepper is used to provide comfort, support endurance and stamina, and increase flexibility.

 Strengthen the Mind and Heart